Columbus Annulment Lawyer

 - A spouse entered into the marriage to get a Green Card

 - A spouse committed fraud in order to enter into the marriage by any other means

 - One member was forced into the marriage

 Declaring a marriage annulled, or void, means that it never legally occurred.
 Therefore, when filling out tax forms or other legal documents, you can legally say that you were never married, rather than having to submit that you were divorced.
 Annulments are not for every marriage, but they may be appropriate for you.

 Considering filing for annulment?
 Call our office at (614) 344-4311 for an initial consultation.

 Our Columbus Family Law Attorneys Can Help File Your Time-Sensitive Petition

 In Ohio, you have two years from the date of the marriage to file for an annulment.
 Because this is a very narrow window of time, it is important to act quickly if you wish your petition to have the highest chance of success.
-Our team works quickly and efficiently to submit the appropriate paperwork, ensuring that your case has adequate information to give your application the best chance at success.
+Our Columbus annulment lawyers work quickly and efficiently to submit the appropriate paperwork, ensuring that your case has adequate information to give your application the best chance at success.

-Contact our firm for more information regarding your specific situation and whether annulment is an option.
+Contact our firm for more information regarding your specific situation and whether an annulment is an option.